Visual kei: Popularity

-Magazines published regularly in Japan with visual kei coverage are Arena 37 °C, Cure, Fool's Mate Express, Shoxx, Shock Wave, Rock and Read among others.
+Magazines published regularly in Japan with visual kei coverage are Arena 37 °C, Cure, Fool's Mate Express, Shoxx, Shock Wave, and Rock and Read among others.
 The popularity and awareness of visual kei groups outside Japan has seen an increase in recent years, mostly through internet and Japanese anime, shown for example by German magazines Peach (discontinued in 2011) and Koneko, as well European record label Gan-Shin.
-The biggest fan communities are found in United States, Germany, Poland, Russia, France and Brazil and to some extent Finland, Chile and Sweden.
+The biggest fan communities are found in the United States, Germany, Poland, Russia, France, Brazil, and to some extent Finland, Chile and Sweden.

 From this influence on international youth subcultures, bands like Cinema Bizarre emerged, but they hesitate to consider themselves visual kei because they are not ethnically Japanese.
-Examples of non-Japanese acts that either claimed to be visual kei-inspired or billed themselves as visual kei are Swedish singer Yohio and American music project Canary Complex.
+Examples of non-Japanese acts that either claimed to be visual kei-inspired or billed themselves as visual kei are American music project Canary Complex, Korean band Madmans Esprit, and Swedish singer Yohio.
 Despite the existence of visually similar music acts in the West such as Marilyn Manson, Tokio Hotel and Lady Gaga, Pfeifle writes that the androgynous look of visual kei bands often has a repulsive effect on Westerners.

-According to the musicologists, the Lacanist psychoanalysis of the subculture indicates that the fascination with the singer's voice (the lack of understanding amplifies the effect), as well ineffable and unfulfillable desire, are what attracts most of the (predominantly female) fans to the groups on an international scale.
-The female fans (bangyaru (バンギャル)) show a behavioral pattern while attending the concerts, and there are several furi (movements) like tesensu (arm fan), gyakudai (reversed dive), hedoban (headbang), saku (spread hands in the air).
-The explicit fan fiction and homoerotic acts on the stage by some musicians, called fan service (a sexual term borrowed from manga culture), are related to the Lacanian man's type of desire (to be recognized by the other, desire of the other), i.e. the female fans do not desire the musician himself, but his desire; a kind of cultural social training ground for the inescapable process of learning how to desire.
+Some musicologists cite fascination with the singer's voice holds strong attraction for international (predominantly female) fans, who engage in stylized furi (movements) like tesensu (arm fan), gyakudai (reversed dive), hedoban (headbang), and saku (spread hands in the air).